Posted 27 Aug 2021

 I kept the same color scheme as the old design: light text on a dark background with blue link highlights that turn red on hover.
 I muted the colors a bit, which made them easier on the eyes and gives it a sort of retro vibe.
 (Fun fact, I was actually inspired by the Metal Gear Solid 3 UI color scheme in a way.)

 My name is on its own line, on the left column, justified right.
 It immediately brings your attention to the fact that this is, indeed, my site.
-Below that is the same About blurb from the old design.
+Below that is the same About section from the old design.
 Below that is my contact info, followed by a design and font credit.
-For the list of my projects, I used the format from my resume: Title, Link, Blurb.
-One sentence for the blurb, and the most concise title possible.
+For the list of my projects, I used the format from my resume: Title, Link, Description.
+One sentence for the description, and the most concise title possible.

 My apps are split into the same sections as on the old design, but I split the Miscellaneous page into a few different sections and kept a true Miscellaneous section at the very bottom.